jgmortim/massdrop-ctrl-keymap/README.md

 ### L2 \ Numpad

-A numpad layer can be turned on and off by double tapping the grave mark (tilde) key (which is using the `NUM LOCK` key cap on my keyboard) while on any other layer.
-The numpad is located on the upper right of the keyboard like so:
+A numpad layer can be turned on and off by double tapping the grave mark (tilde) key (which is using the
+<kbd>Num Lock</kbd> key cap on my keyboard) while on any other layer.
+The numpad is located on the upper right of the
+keyboard like so:

 <details>
 <summary>Click to expand image</summary>